 The Investment Company Act Order provides temporary relief to registered investment companies affected by COVID-19 from Form N-CEN and Form N-PORT filing deadlines.
 The Investment Company Act Order also provides temporary relief for annual and semi-annual reports required by Section 30(e) of the Investment Company Act and Rule 30e-1 thereunder.
-The period of relief is limited to filing obligations for which the original due date is March 13, 2020 through April 30, 2020.
+The period of relief is limited to filing obligations for which the original due date is March 13, 2020 through June 30, 2020 (extended from the original eligibility period end date of April 30, 2020).
 A regulated fund relying on the relief should file its report as soon as practicable, and must do so no later than 45 days after the original due date.
 With respect to Form N-CEN and Form N-PORT, the form eventually filed must include a statement of the filer that it relied on this order and the reason it was unable to file such report on a timely basis.

-A regulated fund relying on this relief must promptly notify SEC staff by email (IM-EmergencyRelief@sec.gov) that it is relying on this order and:

-- Provide a brief description of the reasons why it cannot file its report on a timely basis; - Provide the estimated date by which it expects to file the report; and - Include a statement on its website briefly stating that it is relying on this order and why it could not file its reports on a timely basis.
+A regulated fund relying on this relief must promptly notify SEC staff by email (IM-EmergencyRelief@sec.gov) that it is relying on this order and include a statement on its website briefly stating that it is relying on this order.
+In the superseding exemptive order issued on March 25, 2020, the SEC removed the prior requirements that a regulated fund state why it cannot file its reports on a timely basis in the email to the SEC staff and on its website, and the fund no longer has to provide the SEC staff with an estimated date to make the filings.